mstill3/spark-for-dummies/Everything.md

 ### Important_Notes
+- `MEMORY_AND_DISK`: (For DataFrames) __This is the default persistance level for DataFrames__
-- `MEMORY_ONLY`: Store RDD as deserialized Java objects in the JVM.
-If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they're needed. __This is the default persistance level__
+- `MEMORY_ONLY`: (For RDDs) Store RDD as deserialized Java objects in the JVM.
+If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they're needed. __This is the default persistance level for RDDs__
 -  In Python, stored objects will always be serialized with the Pickle library, so it does not matter whether you choose a serialized level.
 The available storage levels in Python include `MEMORY_ONLY`, `MEMORY_ONLY_2`, `MEMORY_AND_DISK`, `MEMORY_AND_DISK_2`, `DISK_ONLY`, and `DISK_ONLY_2`
 - Spark also automatically persists some intermediate data in shuffle operations (e.g. reduceByKey), even without users calling persist.
 This is done to avoid recomputing the entire input if a node fails during the shuffle.
 We still recommend users call persist on the resulting RDD if they plan to reuse it
 -  Using Structured Streaming, the file sink type is idempotent and can provide end-to-end EXACTLY-ONLY semantics in a Structured Streaming job.
 Kafka and foreach sinks are fault tolerant >= 1,  memory and console are not fault tolerant